Loader

 Diagnosis of chronic pancreatitis is typically done with an ultrasound or CT scan of the abdomen.
 Treatment involves treating the underlying cause (if possible) and managing symptoms with painkillers and other medications.
 In some cases, surgery may be necessary to remove part of the pancreas.

-• Enlarged blood vessels that rupture
+Enlarged blood vessels that rupture

 Blood in the vomit can indicate a dangerous medical problem.
-It may be caused by bleeding from the stomach, esophagus, or upper gastrointestinal tract.
+It may be caused by bleeding from the stomach, oesophagus, or upper gastrointestinal tract.
 The blood may be bright red or look like coffee grounds.
 Vomiting blood is also called hematemesis.

 If you're vomiting blood, it's important to seek medical attention immediately.
 Vomiting blood is a medical emergency and can be life-threatening.

-• Fatty liver disease
+Fatty liver disease

 The disorder known as fatty liver disease causes an accumulation of fat in the liver.
 Fatty liver can be caused by many different things, including alcohol abuse, obesity, and certain medications.
 Fatty liver disease can lead to more serious conditions, such as cirrhosis (scarring of the liver) and liver cancer.
 If you have fatty liver disease, it is important to see your doctor so that he or she can monitor your condition and recommend treatment options.

-• Cirrhosis
+Cirrhosis

 Cirrhosis is a chronic liver disease that occurs when the liver is damaged and unable to function properly.
-The damage can be caused by a number of things, includingalcoholism, viral hepatitis, and fatty liver disease.
+The damage can be caused by a number of things, including alcoholism, viral hepatitis, and fatty liver disease.
 Cirrhosis can lead to a build-up of toxins in the body, including bilirubin, which can cause jaundice (yellowing of the skin and eyes).
 Cirrhosis can also cause ascites (fluid accumulation in the abdomen) and portal hypertension (high blood pressure in the veins leading to the liver).

 If left untreated, cirrhosis is a dangerous illness that can be fatal.
 Treatment for cirrhosis typically involves lifestyle changes, such as avoiding alcohol and eating a healthy diet.
 In some cases, medication may be necessary to control symptoms or complications.